501(c)3

 HERE WE GROW

-Don Rhodes, (nuclear physicist, ATP), and Karl Voigt, (engineer, pilot), were the two men running the foundation during the lean years.
-In 2019, they advised former TAF president, Linda Benning, (airline transport pilot, entrepreneur.), the foundation was being shut down due to negitive momentum.
-Linda requested time to reignite itrest and they both agreed.
+Don Rhodes (nuclear physicist, ATP) and Karl Voigt (engineer, pilot) were the two men running the foundation during the lean years.
+In 2019, they advised former TAF president, Linda Benning (airline transport pilot, entrepreneur), that the foundation was being shut down due to negative momentum.
+Linda requested time to reignite interest, and they both agreed.

-Enter aviation-enthusiast, Myles Lilley, (Dollar Bank, pilot).
-He discovered Pennsylvania escheated the remaining monies from the Aero Club of Pittsburgh and contacted the president listed in an old Aero Club directory, Linda Benning.
-(Money was eventually restored, but it took lots of patience, paperwork and more than two years).
+Enter aviation enthusiast, Myles Lilley (Dollar Bank, pilot).
+He discovered that Pennsylvania escheated the remaining monies from the Aero Club of Pittsburgh and contacted Linda Benning, the president listed in an old Aero Club directory.
+(Money was eventually restored, but it took lots of patience, paperwork, and more than two years.)